61-5a/nextjs-starter/README.md

-This is a [Next.js](https://nextjs.org/) project bootstrapped with [`create-next-app`](https://github.com/vercel/next.js/tree/canary/packages/create-next-app) with PWA , ReactQuery , 'global state made by context' and with some of my hooks.
+This is a [Next.js](https://nextjs.org/) project bootstrapped with [`create-next-app`](https://github.com/vercel/next.js/tree/canary/packages/create-next-app) with PWA , ReactQuery , zustand and with some of my hooks.

 ## Getting Started